-Schedule 1 Part 2(6) Statutory etc and government purposes, Data Protection Act 2018
+Schedule 1 Part 2(6) Statutory etc and government

-The Practice recognise your rights established under UK case law collectively known as the "Common Law Duty of Confidentiality" to keep information about you confidential.
-Even though consent is not the legal basis for processing personal data for secondary purposes such as service evaluations and audit, the common law duty of confidentiality is not changing, therefore consent is still needed for people outside the care team to access and use confidential patient information for clinical audit, unless you have support under the Health Service (Control of Patient Information Regulations)

-2002 ('section 251 support') applying via the Confidentiality Advisory Group in England and Wales or similar arrangements elsewhere in the UK.
-Strategic Health and Care Board (SHcAB) Your information will be passed, with all identifiers removed, to a collaborative programme called the Kent & Medway Shared Health and Care Analytics Board.
+purposes, Data Protection Act 2018 The Practice recognise your rights established under UK case law collectively known as the "Common Law Duty of Confidentiality" to keep information about you confidential.
+Even though consent is not the legal basis for processing personal data for secondary purposes such as service evaluations and audit, the common law duty of confidentiality is not changing, therefore consent is still needed for people outside the care team to access and use confidential patient information for clinical audit, unless you have support under the Health Service (Control of Patient Information Regulations) 2002 ('section 251 support') applying via the Confidentiality Advisory Group in England and Wales or similar arrangements elsewhere in the UK.
+Strategic Health and Your information will be passed, with all identifiers Care Board removed, to a collaborative programme called the Kent & (SHcAB) Medway Shared Health and Care Analytics Board.
 It will be used for population health management purposes beyond your individual care, including, for example, planning services, managing finances, early treatment of illnesses (known as risk stratification), coordinating and improving patient and service user's movement through the health and care system, research, and public health enhancement.
-Kent and Medway Care Record (KMCR) St Richard's Road Surgery are one of the partner organisations to the Kent and Medway Care Record (KMCR).
-The KMCR is an electronic care record which links your health and social care information held in different provider systems, to one platform.
+Kent and Medway St Richard's Road Surgery are one of the partner Care Record organisations to the Kent and Medway Care Record (KMCR).
+The KMCR is an electronic care record which (KMCR) links your health and social care information held in different provider systems, to one platform.
 This allows health and social care professionals who have signed up to the KMCR to access the most up to date information to ensure you receive the best possible care and support by those supporting you.
 In order to enable this sharing of information, organisations who use the KMCR have agreements in place that allow the sharing of personal and special category data.
-For further information about the Kent and Medway Care Record and the ways in which your data is used for this system please click here .
-General Practice Extract Service (GPES) NHS Digital, collects data from Practices to support vital health and care planning and research.
-This information is used insightfully to better understand what causes ill health and, importantly, what we can do to prevent or treat it and provide better care.
-Health Service (Control of Patient Information) Regulations 2002 (COPI) The Secretary of State for Health and Social Care has issued Notices under Regulation 3(4) of the Health Service (Control of Patient Information) Regulations 2002 (COPI) which required organisations to share confidential patient information with organisations entitled to process this under COPI for COVID-19 purposes (COPI Notices).
-Further guidance on processing personal data, when the COPI Notice expires can be found here.
-Population Health Management Your information is passed, with all identifiers removed to NHS Kent and Medway for public health management.
-This enables the Practice to identify the appropriate level of care and services for distinct groups of patients.
-It is the process of assigning a risk status to patients, then using this information to direct care and improve overall health outcomes.
+For further information about the Kent and Medway Care Record and the ways in which your data is used for this system please click here.
+General Practice NHS Digital, collects data from Practices to support vital Extract Service health and care planning and research.
+This information is used insightfully to better understand what causes ill (GPES) health and, importantly, what we can do to prevent or treat it and provide better care.